Muhammadmubeen29/ezy-jobs-recruitment-platform/server/README.md

 ## About The Server

-The OptaHire server backend is a comprehensive RESTful API built with Node.js and Express.js, designed to power the AI-driven recruitment platform.
+The EZY Jobs server backend is a comprehensive RESTful API built with Node.js and Express.js, designed to power the AI-driven recruitment platform.
 The server provides a robust foundation for managing users, job postings, applications, interviews, payments, and real-time communications.
 Built with scalability and security in mind, the backend features comprehensive authentication, role-based authorization, payment processing with Stripe, real-time chat functionality with Socket.io, and WebRTC support for video interviews.

 The architecture follows modern backend development patterns with clear separation of concerns through controllers, models, routes, and middleware.
-The server utilizes PostgreSQL with Sequelize ORM for robust data management, implements JWT-based authentication with refresh token capabilities, and includes comprehensive API documentation with Swagger.
+The server utilizes MongoDB with Mongoose ODM for robust data management, implements JWT-based authentication with refresh token capabilities, and includes comprehensive API documentation with Swagger.
 Security features include rate limiting, XSS protection, CORS configuration, and input validation, while the modular design ensures maintainability and extensibility for future enhancements.

 ## API Endpoints